 Speak with your seller.
 They will typically sell you per dosage.
 Or tell how many doses what they’ve sold you contains.

 You can get them served in a tea, dry, or preserved in honey.
 Depends where you get them from.
-However you take them, I’d recommend taking them on an empty stomach – to make the most of your dose and to lessen nausea – a common side effect.
+However you take them, I’d recommend taking them on an empty stomach – to make the most of your dose and to lessen any nausea.

 How & Where?